yousaiditchewie/yousaiditchewie-v2/src/pages/blog/how-to-make-money-as-a-recording-engineer.md

 tags:
   - career
   - music
-  - marketing
 ---

 I've been writing a series of articles on how to make money in the modern music industry.
 It has changed a lot over the last ten years, but it is beginning to stabilize and become much more favorable for freelancers and independent artists.
 This might seem contradictory to what people are saying about the current state of the music industry, but let me assure you.

 > **There has never been a better time to launch a music career**.

-If you’re an engineer and have experience with receiving royalties, I want to hear from you.
-Tweet me [@yousaiditchewie](https://twitter.com/yousaiditchewie)

 The modern music industry has been disrupted and decentralized thanks to the internet and the rise of streaming services, social media, and video platforms like Youtube.
 People are free to choose how they consume your music.
 Some choose to watch playlists on Youtube, or stream albums on Apple Music, or buy physical LP records on vinyl.